europace/baufi-passende-vorschlaege-api/README.md

 - objektArt
 - plz

-We recommend to get relevant LeadRating results:
+We recommend the following fields to get relevant LeadRating results:
 - beschaeftigtSeit
 - arbeitBefristet
 - beschaeftigungsArt